Eurotrip 2019 – Brussels

 The garbage collectors and others were working to clean everything up, but it was so bad it looked like a festival had been held in the streets the previous night.
 It WAS Easter Sunday, so perhaps there were a lot of people visiting for the Easter weekend and the Saturday night was a particularly busy one, but still!

 It was so nice though to be able to have a wander around without all the people, because that was to change later in the day, and the narrow streets became unbelievably crowded.

 First stop was to get breakfast, and I had sone some research and found a couple of places that had been recommended.
-Peck 47 was a place that came up regularly in my reading, but we chose to go to the other option O had found, MoCafé – mostly because it was closer!
-It’s located in the beautiful in the Galeries Royales Saint Hubert, which reminded me a lot of the well-know Galleria Vittorio Emanuele II in Milan, Italy.
+Peck 47 was a place that came up regularly in my reading, but we chose to go to the other option I had found, MoCafé – mostly because it was closer!
+It’s located in the beautiful Galeries Royales Saint Hubert, which reminded me a lot of the well-known Galleria Vittorio Emanuele II in Milan, Italy.